MakingAppsES/tinySpaceAdventure/README.md

-**Tiny Space Adventure** is little smartphone game build with Unity3D which provides a few examples about smartphone-oriented programming with Unity3D.
+**Tiny Space Adventure** is a little smartphone game built with Unity3D which provides a few examples about smartphone-oriented programming with Unity3D.

 Nowadays, the application includes: